sgoertzen/calendarpi/README.md

 ## Usage
 Once the software is running point your browser to https://yourmachinename:10443/ (Or whatever port you put into the config file)

-## TODO
- - Have website prompt for configuration values if they aren't set